brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 just literally copy that fail to your main.rs and you will have an application set up for robust error handling.

-I'll reproduce it here in its entirity:
+I'll reproduce it here in its entirety:

 ```rust
 // Simple and robust error handling with error-chain!